Skip to Main Content

 4 Search for relevant literature

 Using the plan you mapped out for searching for key terms, do your search in your chosen databases.
 Modify your search and redo it if the results don't seem to fit your topic.
+Remember to take into account any differences in the way databases search, whether they use specific search functions to look for differences in spelling and modify your search to accommodate those differences.

-There will be duplicates i.e. an article that came up in the first database you searched may also come up in the second database.
+There will be duplicates i.e., an article that came up in the first database you searched may also come up in the second database.
 That's normal and absolutely fine.

 Contact Library Enquiries (via Chat, email, or phone)